antnose/antnose/README.md

 ## About Me
 - I’m currently on learning stage.
-- I’m passionate about programming.
-- You can ask me some basics about **JavaScript, React, Node.js, and MongoDB**.
 - How to reach me: **[LinkedIn](https://www.linkedin.com/in/antnose/)** | **[Facebook](https://www.facebook.com/antnose2.0/)** | **[Email](mailto:antnose28@gmail.com)**
-- ⚡ Fun fact: **I love watching coding tutorials 😅**

 ---

 ## 🛠 Tech Stack